 Over the last century, we have increasingly allowed ourselves to be defined as ‘Consumers’.
 The pervasive nature of advertising, along with the rise of social media and other technologies means that we are potentially subjected to a 24/7 onslaught, pushing us to consume in larger and larger quantities.
 Only simplification can potentially reduce this cycle of consumption.
 Many people are looking for alternatives.

-Following a Paleo lifestyle has for us also been a process of simplification; most dramatically with food but also in regard to all aspects of health and general lifestyle.
-Over the years, learning to look at many things through an evolutionary lens has pared things down; helping to focus judgement and see what is really important.
+Adopting a process of simplification with food leads to the quest for simplification in areas of health and general lifestyle.
+Over the years, learning to look at many things through an traditional lens has pared things down; helping to focus judgement and see what is really important.
 Even down to thinking about the food choices and behaviour of the animals that we eat, what could be simpler than cows eating only pasture or large groups of animals moving from one place to another as they did millennia ago, regenerating the land underfoot?
 Some problems require complex solutions, but for many problems the solution is elegantly simple, it just might take a bit of work to get us there.

-We obviously live in a completely different world to our hunter gatherer ancestors, along with all the benefits and advances in science, technology and medicine that we often take for granted.
+We obviously live in a completely different world to our hunter gatherer ancestors, and to our more recent ancestral/traditional communities..
+We have all the benefits and advances in science, technology and medicine that we often take for granted.
 However, physiologically and psychologically we are not very different from our distant relations.
 It is no wonder that the 24/7 media and consumer-driven culture that we live in sends many of us spinning.
 We are still trying to adapt and paying a heavy price in the process.
-Looking at how our ancestors lived and thinking about what may have been important for them – shelter, food, social bonds, being in nature, creativity – pares things down to the essentials and helps us to reflect upon the necessities of these things to own lives.
+Looking at how our ancestors lived and thinking about what may have been important for them – shelter, food, a shared spirituality, social bonds, being in nature, creativity – pares things down to the essentials and helps us to reflect upon the necessities of these things to own lives.

-Minimalism is not about discarding all our possessions, any more than Paleo is about just eating meat.
+Minimalism is not about discarding all our possessions.
 It is about increasing the things that add value to our lives and decreasing the things that don’t.
 The particular things that do this may be different for each of us.
 I love books and music so I am hardly about to throw out my book collection but what I have found is that by getting rid of piles of additional magazines and other rubbish I am able to organise and focus on my books more, which brings me more enjoyment.
 This is applicable not just to material things but to how we spend our time, who we choose to be around, how we work… Freeing up time and energy allows us to contribute more, to interact more with people that are dear to us or that we can help.
 This is an essential part of the Minimalism message.

 “I’m simply asking the critics to consider whether they’re just being defensive, or if they’re arguing from an honest place with rational objections.” blogpost answering critics from Leo Babuata, Zen Habits

-I believe that the Paleo community is naturally in tune with a minimalist philosophy and I was so excited to see that the Minimalism film was being shown at this year’s Paleof(x).
-The attention that Paleo gives to careful and conscious choices regarding lifestyle as well as the issue of personal responsibility (an important part of the movement) leads us to question how the choices we make affect not only our own health and wellbeing but that of the planet.
-Getting rid of our junk and questioning further purchases is only a tiny part of the Minimalism message and only the beginning of the journey, just as our diet is only part of the message with Paleo.
+I believe that the ancestral health community is naturally in tune with a minimalist philosophy and I was so excited to see that the Minimalism film was being shown at this year’s Paleof(x).
+The attention to careful and conscious choices regarding lifestyle as well as the issue of personal responsibility leads us to question how the choices we make affect not only our own health and wellbeing but that of the planet.
+Getting rid of our junk and questioning further purchases is only a tiny part of the Minimalism message and only the beginning of the journey.
 Widening this out to look at our value systems in general and helping us to really decide what is important is the real (and increasing) power behind both these movements.